andkopp/sitwdf19_codejam/README.md

 - ABAP Environment is updated bi-weekly.
 - Restful ABAP Programming (RAP) Model will also be available on-premise with the next release of S/4HANA called S/4HANA 1909.
 - S/4HANA 1809 is based on NetWeaver 7.53, S/4HANA 1909 will probably be based on NetWeaver 7.54.
+- Behavior definitions with managed persistence are not yet released so you have to implement read and write access on your business object yourself.